graphhopper/graphhopper/.github/CONTRIBUTING.md

 ## Code formatting

 We use IntelliJ defaults and a very similar configuration for NetBeans defined in the root pom.xml.
+For eclipse there is this [configuration](https://github.com/graphhopper/graphhopper/files/481920/GraphHopper.Formatter.zip).
 Also for other IDEs it should be simple to match:

  * Java indent is 4 spaces